How To Ride A Racehorse

 Jockeys ride with a significantly shorter length of stirrup leather than all other riders.

-This forces them to take a completely different style in the saddle than those involved in eventing, dressage and general hacking.
+This forces them to ride a racehorse with a different style in the saddle than those involved in eventing, dressage and general hacking.

 Young jockeys are often taught to ride in the ‘martini glass’ position.